PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ### Read MASIC Output

 MASIC is a tool for extracting ion intensities.
 With proper parameter settings, it can be used for extracting TMT (or iTRAQ) reporter ion intensities.
 In addition, it reports a number of other helpful metrics.
 Notably, the interference score at the precursor ion level and the signal-to-noise ratio (S/N) at the reporter ion level (computed by Thermo software).
 The interference score reflects the proportion of the ion population that was isolated for fragmentation that is due to the targeted ion.
 In other words, `1 - InterferenceScore` is due to co-isolated species that have similar elution time and precursor ion m/z.
 The first step in the preparation of the reporter ion intensity data is to read the MASIC results.
-By default, the interference score is not included, so we need to set that argument to `TRUE` in order to filter the results.
+By default, the interference score is not included, so we need to set that argument to `TRUE` in order to filter the results after.

 Similar to the MS-GF+ results, we can read the MASIC results from a local folder with `PlexedPiper::read_masic_data` or from PNNL's DMS with `PNNL.DMS.utils::read_masic_data_from_DMS`.